 A UNIQUE PIECE CELEBRATING AN INDIVIDUAL RACE AGAINST TIME

 MAKING MARINE CHRONOMETERS, WE ARE DEEPLY ENTRENCHED IN NAVIGATION.
 RESPECTING OUR HERITAGE, WE HAVE A STRONG SENSE OF HISTORY.
-THE ATLANTIC CHALLENGE UNITES THESE ITEMS.
+THE ATLANTIC CHALLENGE UNITES THESE WORLDS.

 The Atlantic Challenge marine chronometer pays homage to Sir Francis Chichester and its heroic speed record during this eponymous race.
 Setting off from Bissau in Portuguese Guinea on January 12th 1971, aboard his 57ft ketch Gipsy Moth V, Chichester was the first to break the barrier of 200 miles per day in single-handed sailing.
 Limited to one unique piece, the Atlantic Challenge is the heir of Thomas Mercer marine chronometer No 23543, the timekeeper used to calculate longitude during this unforgettable race against time.
 Designed and manufactured with painstaking care, it is a fitting tribute.

 The chronometer shows an elegant combination of high-gloss Ziricote, White Ripple Sycamore and Oak, surrounding a fine hand-painted dial featuring the Atlantic Ocean map on which the plot course of the 1971 Atlantic Race is represented.
 As a crowning touch of incomparability, engraved on the base plate are Sir Francis’ signature and Gipsy Moth V’s silhouette and deckplan, the latter showing the position on board of chronometer No 23543.

 The main timber is Ziricote, White Ripple Sycamore, Oak and the case is AISI 316 stainless steel..